artefactory/artefactory-connectors-kit/docs/source/getting_started.rst

 You can now execute it into your terminal.

-**Now that you understand how NCK commands are structured, you can follow these links to find the full documentation on available** `reader commands <https://github.com/artefactory/nautilus-connectors-kit/tree/dev/nck/readers>`__ **and** `writer commands <https://github.com/artefactory/nautilus-connectors-kit/tree/dev/nck/writers>`__.
+**Now that you understand how NCK commands are structured, you can follow these links to find the full documentation on available** :ref:`readers:Readers` and :ref:`writers:Writers`.

 ==========
 Contribute